If you are planning on visiting Loch Lomond this year (which you definitely should be!) then no doubts you’re in the mood for hiking.

 And in the end I am very happy that I did!

-The Orange route was much more impressive views-wise and included walking past some really awesome drop-offs and even past a small body of water high not far from the top.
+The Orange route was much more impressive views-wise and included walking past some really awesome drop-offs and even past a small body of water not far from the top of the mountain.

 Based on my experience, this route definitely is more tricky and requires you to traverse more wet and slippery sections of rocks.